 A service-learning course designation, approved by the College Senate, was implemented at SUNY Buffalo State beginning in the Spring 2012 semester in response to students’ request for service-learning course information during registration.
-In order to receive the designation, faculty must ensure that their course meets the approved criteria described below, request designation, and be approved by a faculty review board.
+In order to receive the designation, faculty must ensure that their course meets the approved criteria described below, request designation, participate in a service-learning training (beginning with new spring 2019 requests), and be approved by a faculty review board.

 To request designation for your service-learning course, please keep in mind the following dates:

-Designated service-learning courses can now also meet the IF Global Engagement requirement if the service activity in the course is dedicated to serving populations and/or communities where English is not the primary language.
-Additional information and IF Global Engagement application materials can be found on the University College Intellectual Foundations website.
+Designated service-learning courses can also meet the IF Global Engagement requirement if the service activity in the course is dedicated to serving populations and/or communities where English is not the primary language.
+Additional information and IF Global Engagement application materials can be found on the Intellectual Foundations website.

-By identifying service-learning courses with the SL designation:
+By identifying service-learning courses with the College Senate-approved service-learning designation,

-Students will be able to easily identify service-learning courses in the course catalog.
+• students will easily identify service-learning courses in Banner;